nertzy/node-gemfire/doc/api.md

 ## Cache

 A GemFire cache is an in-memory data store composed of many Regions.
-A cache is constructed with an xml configuration file:
+A cache is constructed with an XML configuration file:

 ```javascript
 var gemfire = require('gemfire');